YaoZhou89/iGS/README.md

 ## Usage

-iGS could be used easily from the interface if users are familiar with the model.
+iGS could be used easily from the interface.
 Details for parameters could be found in the [manual](https://github.com/YaoZhou89/iGS/blob/master/Manual.pdf).

 ## Contact
 Yao Zhou (yao.zhou@genetics.ac.cn)